slashid/gate-examples/oauth2-openapi/README.md

 Note that this endpoint is authorized with HTTP Basic authorization using the client ID and client secret, and the scopes are provided as a space-separated list (as per the [OAuth 2.0 specification](https://datatracker.ietf.org/doc/html/rfc7662)).
+If you are using a different OAuth 2.0 provider you will need to modify the request accordingly.

 We can repeat this with different `scope` value to obtain the six access tokens.